 Overall, the Schwab site is very efficient.
 You can access a lot of solid information that’s written in a very easy-to-understand fashion.
 What the site lacks is excitement and personality, and I don’t know if this is good or bad.

 You be the judge.

-Charles Schwab Web site.
+Now it’s your turn to review the Charles Schwab Web site.
 Just click on the Rate this Site! button and you can help separate the good from the bad from the ugly.
 It only takes a minute or two to complete your rating, so don’t waste any more time—rate this site now!
-For Kelly's rating, scroll below.
+For Kelly’s rating, scroll below.